Pico CSS

 2. Focus exclusively on the pico.css version, similar to how simple.css is maintained (for Sass version check @Yohn's fork instead).

-3. Keep all non-original additions in blades.css, shipped as pico.blades.css — a drop-in compatible replacement for pico.css.
+3. Keep all net new features in /anyblades/blades, shipped as pico.blades.css — a drop-in compatible replacement for pico.css.

 A Superpowered HTML Reset